dask/dask/docs/source/bag.rst

 Bag
 ===

-Dask.Bag parallelizes computations across a large collection of generic Python objects.
+Dask Bag parallelizes computations across a large collection of generic Python objects.
 It is particularly useful when dealing with large quantities of semi-structured data like JSON blobs or log files.